hkiyomaru/bicamon/README.md

 ##Combine

-Let's combine your brain model.
+Let's combine your brain-inspired cognitive architecture.

 The program to call API is in the test direcory.

 Then, open _api.py_.

-The function named 'send_to_viewer' can send POST request to the viewer.
+The function named 'send_to_viewer' can send POST request to Zennoh Viewer.

 Please put this function in the directory in the path.